treeman/jonashietala/drafts/i_wrote_my_own_keyboard_layout_was_it_worth_it.markdown

 But now that I haven't made any changes to the layout for over a year, I think it's time for some introspection and ask the dreaded question: was it worth it?
 And should you---the dear reader---do the same?

-# What was my goal in creating my own?
+# What were my goals in creating my own?

 I essentially had two big goals with my layout: